JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/2021.1/tips.md

 #2021.1 #NewInIntelliJIDEA

-There's an improved colour scheme for UML diagrams if you're using a light theme.
-This should make the diagrams easier to read.

-#2021.1 #NewInIntelliJIDEA

 You can change the font weights for your code.
 In settings or preferences, Editor -> Font, choose a different weight for the main code, and for the bolder sections.

 #2021.1 #NewInIntelliJIDEA

-The plugin for our new team collaboration tool, @jetbrains_space is now bundled in IntelliJ IDEA 2021.1.
-Use "Get from VCS" to get a project that's hosted in Space - log in to the team instance, and then from here you'll see the repositories in your projects.
+The plugin for @jetbrains_space, a new team collaboration tool, is now bundled in IntelliJ IDEA 2021.1.
+Log in to the team instance to access your projects.

 #2021.1 #NewInIntelliJIDEA